 Job Market Paper

-Visual Deception in Financial Markets.
-SSRN Revise & Resubmit at Management Science
+Deceptive Visualizations in Financial Markets SSRN Revise & Resubmit at Management Science

 Abstract:

-Digital charts have become ubiquitous in financial markets, often featuring a default auto-scaling function that adjusts price paths to fit the screen.
-While intended to enhance readability, this auto-scaling feature imposes varying visual scales across different stocks.
-I provide experimental evidence that such auto-scaled charts can mislead investors’ perceptions of risk.
-Moreover, I show that exposure to visual scaling of stocks helps explain the diminishing positive risk-return relationship, which was prominent prior to the 1980s but has become less evident since then.
+Digital charts have become ubiquitous in financial markets.
+While intended to make price paths easier to read on screen, these charts often feature a default auto-scaling function that imposes varying visual scales across stocks.
+I provide experimental evidence that auto-scaled charts can mislead investors’ risk perceptions.
+Several interventions show this influence is difficult to eliminate.
+Even explicit, educational communication of numerical volatility restores the overall accuracy of volatility assessments without fully removing the distortion induced by visual scale.
+Moreover, I show that stocks’ exposure to visual scaling helps explain the weakening of the positive risk-return relationship, which was prominent before the 1980s but has since become less evident.

 In my experiment, participants using fixed-scale charts accurately perceive risk consistent with historical volatility.
 In contrast, auto-scaled charts distorted this perception, as participants did not judge stocks with higher standard deviation to be riskier.